 3> instruct the Multiplexing and Assembly procedure to generate and transmit the Enhanced Multiple entry PHR as defined in clause 6.1.3.49 if this MAC entity is configured with mpe-Reporting-FR2-r17 or the Enhanced Multiple Entry PHR for multiple TRP MAC CE as defined in clause 6.1.3.51 if this MAC entity is configured with twoPHRMode or the Multiple Entry PHR MAC CE as defined in clause 6.1.3.9 otherwise based on the values reported by the physical layer.

+Editor’s Note3: whether and how to capture the triggering of PHR for assumed PUSCH.

 2> else (i.e. Single Entry PHR format is used):

 3> if this MAC entity is configured with twoPHRMode: